MattM123/JDA-Bot/README.md

 # JDA-Bot
 JDA Bot used with BTE Midwest.
-Helps automate the application process.
+Helps automate the application process among other things

 | Command       | Description   | Staff command |
 |:--------------|:-------------:|:-------------:|